TimtheStew/AudioSpectrumVisualizer/README.md

 		20log_10() of that in order to end up with

-## Display Program Operation Description:
+## Display Program Operation Description
 	### About OpenGL and GLUT/freeGLUT:
 		-On OS X, without homebrew, it's very tricky to install freeGLUT, because of this.
 Luckily OS X comes with regular GLUT, but its old at this point, as